-If you are not entirely sure what pieces/songs you would like, musicians will usually have a repertoire list.
+If you are not entirely sure what pieces/songs you would like, musicians and ceremony singers will usually have a repertoire list.
 This repertoire should have an extensive list of common wedding pieces that they are able to play.

-For a catholic wedding ceremony, generally 8 pieces of music are required, either instrumental or vocal.
+For a catholic wedding ceremony in Ireland, generally 8 pieces of church music are required, either instrumental or vocal.
 The type of music you choose will dictate where it goes in the mass.

 You might already have a few songs in your mind that you would like played.
 Super!
 You can listen to the audio samples of popular wedding ceremony music to get some ideas for your mass or service.
 It is worthwhile doing some research on YouTube of Spotify.

 Maybe there’s a film that you love?
-Maybe there’s a special piece of music that you’ve always had in your head for your wedding day?
+Maybe there’s a special piece of music that you’ve always had in your head for your wedding day and you know your wedding guests would love?
 Would you like classical music, traditional Irish music or possibly upbeat more modern music?
 Here’s a Spotify wedding ceremony playlist that you can get some ideas from.